DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 * Yan didn't know what Escher or Strahd planned to do with Arabelle.
 * Yan received his orders at dusk on the day before the players first arrived in Vallaki (i.e., on the same day the players received their Tarokka reading and first encountered Strahd).

-If Yan reveals his loyalty to Strahd and his instructions to kidnap Arabelle, Arrigal is shaken, but not entirely convinced—until Arabelle speaks up to confirm Van Richten’s story, calmly reporting that Yan kidnapped her, that Van Richten rescued her, and that she overheard Yan asking another man whether “the lord” would pay his debts in exchange for the “whelp’s delivery” before hearing the exchanging of coins shortly thereafter.
+If Yan reveals his loyalty to Strahd and his instructions to kidnap Arabelle, Arrigal is shaken, but not entirely convinced—until Arabelle speaks up to confirm Van Richten’s story, calmly reporting that Yan kidnapped her, Van Richten rescued her, and she overheard Yan asking another man whether “the lord” would pay his debts in exchange for the “whelp’s delivery” before hearing the exchanging of coins shortly thereafter.
 ### Brokering an Agreement
 Van Richten is unwilling to allow Arrigal to take Arabelle back to the Vistani encampment.
 However, Arrigal is unwilling to allow Van Richten to keep Arabelle hidden in Vallaki, away from her family.
 It is up to the players to broker an agreement between them.